Customer Acquisition Cost Calculator

 CAC = Total Marketing & Sales Costs รท Number of New Customers

-In plain language, you add up all relevant costs for a period (for example, a month or quarter) and divide by the number of customers who made their first purchase during that same period.
+In plain language, you add up all relevant acquisition costs for a month, quarter, or year and divide that total by the number of customers who made their first purchase during that same period.

 In mathematical notation, this can be expressed as: